Andrettin/Wyrmsun/readme.txt

 - Added new dirt transitions (by Exidelo).
 - Dirt tiles can now be built upon.

+* Triggers
+- Fixed issue which caused deactivated triggers to sometimes refire after loading a saved game.
+- Added "The Curved Swords" flavor trigger for the Germanics in single-player custom games.

 * Units
 - Added Goblin Barbarian (upgrade of the Swordsman) (icon by Jesse Crider, modified from b_o's and Leo's Goblin Swordsman icon).
 - Added Goblin Warlord (upgrade of the Barbarian) (icon by Jesse Crider).